Wide Awake (Katy Perry song)

-"Wide Awake" is a song by American singer Katy Perry from Teenage Dream: The Complete Confection.
-She co-wrote the song with Max Martin, Bonnie McKee, and its producers Dr. Luke and Cirkut.
-It was specifically written for Perry's autobiographical film Katy Perry: Part of Me.
+"Wide Awake" is a song by American singer Katy Perry from Teenage Dream: The Complete Confection (2012), the reissue of her third studio album, Teenage Dream (2010).
+She co-wrote the song with Max Martin and Bonnie McKee, alongside its producers Dr. Luke and Cirkut.
+The song was recorded at NightBird Studios, based in West Hollywood, California.
+It was specifically written for Perry's autobiographical film Katy Perry: Part of Me (2012).
 Capitol Records released the song onto radio stations on May 22, 2012.
 The track is a power ballad styled in dance-pop, and features lyrics about the reality of a break up and moving forward.

-"Wide Awake" became another commercial success for Perry, topping the charts in Canada and New Zealand while reaching number two in Lebanon and the United States.
-In America, the song was kept off the top spot by Carly Rae Jepsen's "Call Me Maybe".
-It also peaked within the top 10 in Australia, Hungary, Ireland, and the United Kingdom as well as the top 20 in Brazil, Italy, and Slovakia.
+"Wide Awake" became another commercial success for Perry.
+In the United States, it peaked at number two on the Billboard Hot 100 and topped the charts in Canada and New Zealand while reaching the top 10 in Australia, Hungary, Ireland, Lebanon, and the United Kingdom, as well as the top 20 in Brazil, Italy, and Slovakia.
 The single's music video was directed by Lance Drake, and featured a fairy tale-like story, starring Perry and a child version of her.
 The video also makes references from Perry's Teenage Dream singles and the previous Complete Confection single "Part of Me".